-Information for health professionals about Disability Support Pension eligibility and claim process.
+Information for health professionals about Disability Support Pension eligibility and the assessment process.

 There are about 3.96 million people with a disability in Australia.
-Of these, around 750,000 get DSP.
-As there are strict medical and other eligibility criteria for DSP, not everyone who identifies as having a disability will be eligible.
+Of these, around 750,000 get Disability Support Pension (DSP).
+There are strict medical and other eligibility criteria for DSP.
+Not everyone who has a disability will be eligible.

 People who aren’t eligible for DSP may get other income support payments.